das-developers/das2dlm/README.md

 IDL binary extension das2 client (in development)

 ## What works and what doesn't
+This project is far from ready for prime time.
+It's early days yet. here's what's working.

- # The das2C error and log message system has been hooked into IDL via
+  * The das2C error and log message system has been hooked into IDL via callabacks.
-   callabacks.

- # Data can be downloaded but das2 datastructures are not converted to
-   IDL structures yet.
+  * Data can be downloaded via the das2c_readhttp command, but das2 datastructures are not converted to IDL structures yet.

- # Authentication bindings haven't been added, only freely available
-   das2 sources may be used.
+  * Authentication bindings haven't been added, only freely available das2 sources may be used.

 ## Build